What are they? How are they relevant to my work?

 - Annual report of Special Procedures

-- Annual reports to the Human Rights Council
+- Annual reports to Human Rights Council and General Assembly

 - Current Country Mandates of Special Procedures